 Mangrove health surveys will be undertaken in an effort to ensure that any negative impacts are detected as soon as possible.
-This will consist of regular visual assessments to determine mangrove condition and detailed mangrove health surveys prior to dredging, after six months (following commencement of construction) and on completion of the project.
+This will consist of regular visual assessments to determine mangrove condition and detailed mangrove health surveys prior to construction, after six months (following commencement of construction) and on completion of the project.

-The health surveys will include looking at several parameters in 4 m x 4 m quadrats.
-More detail is contained in the MMP.
+The health surveys will include examining several parameters in quadrats and more detail is contained in the MMP.